10 Oct 2021

 3- Share knowledge to create agency

 Making healthy choices requires getting the full context.
 Understanding the mental health implications of our actions, and of the tools and technologies we use, helps us to make better decisions.
 But that context alone is not enough: the necessary next step is to actually make it easier for everyone to make better choices.

 4- Share stories and create kinder cultures to overcome taboos

 As sharing stories is such a powerful tool for healing and acceptance, we absolutely need more of those.
 But the hardest thing here is taking the first step.

-So while we need to understand and accept that this process takes time, we can also actively create cultures and communities that make it easier to share, and to be vulnerable without fear of repercussions and judgement.
+So while we need to understand and accept that this process takes time, we can also actively create cultures and communities that make it easier to share.
+Cultures that embrace vulnerability without fear of repercussions and judgement.
 Essentially, those are cultures that prioritize kindness and acceptance.

 5- Make sure that those affected get a chance to speak – and take part in decision making

 The other thing we desperately need is positive role models – those brave people that go out in the world and fearlessly tell their tales for the betterment of all.
 And because identifying with those role models is a key element of both creating more open cultures and personal healing, representation matters.
 And it matters not only in role models, but also in decision making.
 We cannot make choices on behalf of youth, minority groups, vulnerable groups and those affected by serious mental health conditions without including those groups in the conversation, especially when we talk about their mental health.
 Being heard is indeed one crucial and important part of the healing process.
 Being part of decision making and solution building ensures that those solutions actually work.

 The quotes in this article are from the 2 previous Tiramisu Talks: